rubrikinc/terraform-provider-polaris/docs/resources/azure_subscription.md

 Required:

 - `regions` (Set of String) Azure regions to enable the Cloud Native Archival Encryption feature in.
 Should be specified in the standard Azure style, e.g. `eastus`.
+- `user_assigned_managed_identity_name` (String) User-assigned managed identity name.
+- `user_assigned_managed_identity_principal_id` (String) ID of the service principal object associated with the user-assigned managed identity.
+- `user_assigned_managed_identity_region` (String) User-assigned managed identity region.
+- `user_assigned_managed_identity_resource_group_name` (String) User-assigned managed identity resource group name.

 Optional:

+- `permissions` (String) Permissions updated signal.
+When this field changes, the provider will notify RSC that the permissions for the feature has been updated.
+Use this field with the `polaris_azure_permissions` data source.
 - `resource_group_name` (String) Name of the Azure resource group where RSC places all resources created by the feature.
 RSC assumes the resource group already exists.
+Changing this forces the RSC feature to be re-onboarded.
 - `resource_group_region` (String) Region of the Azure resource group.
+Changing this forces the RSC feature to be re-onboarded.
 - `resource_group_tags` (Map of String) Tags to add to the Azure resource group.
+Changing this forces the RSC feature to be re-onboarded.

 Read-Only: